-Hay Guard / Short Crop Guard
+12.7 - Hay Guard / Short Crop Guard

 Lay out Hay Guard starting at the end of the cutter bar.
 Install the longest section at the ends.
-The hay guard/ short crop guard butt together end to end.
+The hay guards butt together end to end.

-The hay guard should fit tight against the rise of the cutter bar leaving approximately 1⁄2" clearance between the ribs of the draper and the underside of the hay guard.
+The hay guard should fit tight against the rise of the cutter bar leaving approximately 1/4" clearance between the ribs of the draper and the underside of the hay guard.

-Secure the first hay guard in place using the threaded inserts, lock washers, flat washers and 3/8" x 1" bolts as shown to the right.
+Secure the first hay guard in place using the threaded inserts, lock washers, flat washers and 3/8" x 1" button-head bolts as shown to the right.
 Install the next section of hay guard, butting it up to the first section.
 Continue until all sections of hay guard are installed.